 - Adductor-related pathology – problems with the tendons (12%).
-In our office we find adductor muscle/tendon’s are getting irritated because they are contracting against an unstable base.
+In our office, we find adductor muscle/ tendons are getting irritated because they are contracting against an unstable base.
 That unstable base is the pubic symphysis.
 The real problem is not a tight adductor muscle (this is why stretching it never gets rid of the problem) or a weak one (you can strengthen the adductor muscle massively and you’ll still have pain), but an injury to the pubic symphysis itself or the pubic symphysis ligament.

 The tendency in patients with groin pain due to abdominal wall abnormalities is a history of inguinal pain that worsens with strenuous activity, especially activity stressing the abdominal muscles, such as sit-ups.

-On physical examination there is tenderness of the pubic tubercle and a positive jump sign is elicited.
+On physical examination, there is tenderness of the pubic tubercle and a positive jump sign is elicited.

 Prolotherapy, in this instance, to the muscle attachments onto the pubic symphysis is often curative.
-All of the other muscle attachments to the groin area, including the rectus femoris, gracilis, rectus abdominis, and adductor group, can all be treated with Prolotherapy if there is tenderness and reproduction of the athlete’s pain upon palpation of the area where the muscle attaches to the bone.
+All of the other muscle attachments to the groin area, including the rectus femoris, gracilis, rectus abdominis, and adductor group, can all be treated with Prolotherapy if there are tenderness and reproduction of the athlete’s pain upon palpation of the area where the muscle attaches to the bone.
 If a positive jump sign is elicited, the diagnosis is made and Prolotherapy is given to the weakened fibro-osseous junction.

 - labral pathology (5%) (labral tear causing groin pain), with 35% of this labral pathology specifically attributed to FAI.1 See our article on hip labral tears.

 The complexity of identifying lower back pain from groin pain